-- Make sure that the engine is in good condition. - Check that no oil or fuel leaks out of the engine or gearbox/transmission. - Inspect the Poly-Vee-belt and replace it if it shows any signs of wear. - · Check the battery charge. - Check the tires for tread pattern and air pressure, including the compact spare wheel. - Take an extra car key/remote control and keep it separate, see also page 30. - · Check the brakes. - · Check all bulbs. - Check for the presence of the tool kit and the jack in the car.
+- Make sure that the engine is in good condition. - Check that no oil or fuel leaks out of the engine or gearbox/transmission. - Check the coolant and power steering fluid levels.
+Check also for leaks. - Inspect the Poly-Vee-belt and replace it if it shows any signs of wear. - Check the battery charge. - Check the tires for tread pattern and air pressure, including the compact spare wheel. - Take an extra car key/remote control and keep it separate, see also page 36. - · Check the brakes. - Check all bulbs. - Check for the presence of the tool kit and the jack in the car.